Icyball

-Icyball is a name given to two early refrigerators, one made by Australian Sir Edward Hallstrom in 1923, and the other design patented by David Forbes Keith of Toronto (filed 1927, granted 1929), and manufactured by American Powel Crosley Jr., who bought the rights to the device.
+Icyball is a name given to two early refrigerators, one made by Australian Sir Edward Hallstrom in 1923, and the other design patented by David Forbes Keith of Toronto (filed 1927, granted 1929).
+Keith's design was manufactured by American Powel Crosley Jr., who bought the rights to the device.
 Both devices are unusual in design in that they did not require the use of electricity for cooling.
 They can run for a day on a cup of kerosene, allowing rural users lacking electricity the benefits of refrigeration.

-Operation (Crosley Icyball)
+Crosley Icyball

+Powel and Lewis Crosley began investigating refrigeration processes in 1927, hiring Canadian engineer David Forbes Keith.
+Keith had already patented a design for absorption refrigeration in Canada, and showed it to the Crosleys.